stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 in full daylight.
 Dr. Bowen, to whom Weeden went at once with his report, performed an autopsy on the strange corpse, and discovered peculiarities which baffled him utterly.
 The digestive tracts of the huge man seemed never to have been in use, whilst the whole skin had a coarse, loosely knit texture impossible to account for.
-Impressed by what the old men whispered of this body&rsquo;s likeness to the long-dead blacksmith Daniel Green, whose great-grandson Aaron Hoppin was a supercargo in Curwen&rsquo;s employ, Weeden asked casual questions till he found where Green was buried.
-That night a party of ten visited the old North Burying Ground opposite Herrenden&rsquo;s Lane and opened a grave.
+Impressed by what the old men whispered of this body's likeness to the long-dead blacksmith Daniel Green, whose great-grandson Aaron Hoppin was a supercargo in Curwen's employ, Weeden asked casual questions till he found where Green was buried.
+That night a party of ten visited the old North Burying Ground opposite Herrenden's Lane and opened a grave.
 They found it vacant, precisely as they had expected.

-  Meanwhile arrangements had been made with the post riders to intercept Joseph Curwen&rsquo;s mail, and shortly before the incident of the naked body there was found a letter from one Jedediah Orne of Salem which made the co&ouml;perating citizens think deeply.
+  Meanwhile arrangements had been made with the post riders to intercept Joseph Curwen's mail, and shortly before the incident of the naked body there was found a letter from one Jedediah Orne of Salem which made the co&ouml;perating citizens think deeply.
 Parts of it, copied and preserved in the private archives of the Smith family where Charles Ward found it, ran as follows:

-    &ldquo;I delight that you continue in y<font size=-2>  e     Gett&rsquo;g at Olde Matters in your Way, and doe not think better was done at Mr. Hutchinson&rsquo;s in Salem-Village.
-Certainely, there was Noth&rsquo;g butt y<font size=-2>  e     liveliest Awfulness in that which H. rais&rsquo;d upp from What he cou&rsquo;d gather onlie a part of.
-What you sente, did not Worke, whether because of Any Thing miss&rsquo;g, or because y    e     Wordes were not Righte from my Speak&rsquo;g or y    r     Copy&rsquo;g.
+     "I delight that you continue in y<font size=-2>  e     Gett'g at Olde Matters in your Way, and doe not think better was done at Mr. Hutchinson's in Salem-Village.
+Certainely, there was Noth'g butt y<font size=-2>  e     liveliest Awfulness in that which H. rais'd upp from What he cou'd gather onlie a part of.
+What you sente, did not Worke, whether because of Any Thing miss'g, or because y    e     Wordes were not Righte from my Speak'g or y    r     Copy'g.
 I alone am at a Loss.
 I have not y    e     Chymicall art to followe Borellus, and owne my Self confounded by y    e     VII.
 Booke of y    e     Necronomicon that you recommende.
-But I wou&rsquo;d have you Observe what was tolde to us aboute tak&rsquo;g Care whom to calle up, for you are Sensible what Mr. Mather writ in y<font size=-2>  e     Magnalia of &mdash;&mdash;, and can judge how truely that Horrendous thing is reported.
+But I wou'd have you Observe what was tolde to us aboute tak'g Care whom to calle up, for you are Sensible what Mr. Mather writ in y<font size=-2>  e     Magnalia of ----, and can judge how truely that Horrendous thing is reported.
 I say to you againe, doe not call up Any that you can not put downe; by the Which I meane, Any that can in Turne call up somewhat against you, whereby your Powerfullest Devices may not be of use.
 Ask of the Lesser, lest the Greater shall not wish to Answer, and shall commande more than you.
-I was frighted when I read of your know&rsquo;g what Ben Zariatnatmik hadde in his ebony Boxe, for I was conscious who must have tolde you.
+I was frighted when I read of your know'g what Ben Zariatnatmik hadde in his ebony Boxe, for I was conscious who must have tolde you.
 And againe I ask that you shalle write me as Jedediah and not Simon.
 In this Community a Man may not live too long, and you knowe my Plan by which I came back as my Son.
-I am desirous you will Acquaint me with what y<font size=-2>  e     Blacke Man learnt from Sylvanus Cocidius in y<font size=-2>  e     Vault, under y    e     Roman Wall, and will be oblig&rsquo;d for y    e     Lend&rsquo;g of y<font size=-2>  e     MS. you speak of.&rdquo;
+I am desirous you will Acquaint me with what y<font size=-2>  e     Blacke Man learnt from Sylvanus Cocidius in y<font size=-2>  e     Vault, under y    e     Roman Wall, and will be oblig'd for y    e     Lend'g of y<font size=-2>  e     MS. you speak of. "

   Another and unsigned letter from Philadelphia provoked equal thought, especially for the following passage:

-    &ldquo;I will observe what you say respecting the sending of Accounts only by y    r     Vessels, but can not always be certain when to expect them.
+     "I will observe what you say respecting the sending of Accounts only by y    r     Vessels, but can not always be certain when to expect them.
 In the Matter spoke of, I require onlie one more thing; but wish to be sure I apprehend you exactly.
 You inform me, that no Part must be missing if the finest Effects are to be had, but you can not but know how hard it is to be sure.
-It seems a great Hazard and Burthen to take away the whole Box, and in Town (i.e. St. Peter&rsquo;s, St. Paul&rsquo;s, St. Mary&rsquo;s, or Christ Church) it can scarce be done at all.
-But I know what Imperfections were in the one I rais&rsquo;d up October last, and how many live Specimens you were forc&rsquo;d to imploy before you hit upon the right Mode in the year 1766; so will be guided by you in all Matters.
-I am impatient for y    r     Brig, and inquire daily at Mr. Biddle&rsquo;s Wharf.&rdquo;
+It seems a great Hazard and Burthen to take away the whole Box, and in Town (i.e. St. Peter's, St. Paul's, St. Mary's, or Christ Church) it can scarce be done at all.
+But I know what Imperfections were in the one I rais'd up October last, and how many live Specimens you were forc'd to imploy before you hit upon the right Mode in the year 1766; so will be guided by you in all Matters.
+I am impatient for y    r     Brig, and inquire daily at Mr. Biddle's Wharf. "

   A third suspicious letter was in an unknown tongue and even an unknown alphabet.
 In the Smith diary found by Charles Ward a single oft-repeated combination of characters is